Forex Trading and How It Determines the Dollar's Value

 The BIS was surprised that the recession didn't affect the growth of forex trading as it did for so many other forms of financial investments.
 A BIS survey found that 85 percent of the increase was due to increased trading activity from "other financial institutions."

-This shift is compounded by algorithmic trading (also called program trading).
-It means computer experts, or "quant jocks," set up programs that automatically conduct trades when certain parameters are met.
-These parameters can be central bank interest rate changes, an increase or decrease in a country's gross domestic product or a change in the value of the dollar itself.
+This shift is compounded by algorithmic trading, also called program trading.
+Computer experts, or "quant jocks," set up programs that automatically conduct trades when certain parameters are met.
+These parameters can be central bank interest rate changes, an increase or decrease in a country's gross domestic product, or a change in the value of the dollar itself.
 Once one of these parameters is met, the trade is automatically executed.

 How It Affects the U.S. Economy

 Overall, lower volatility in forex trading means less risk in the global economy than in past decades.
 Why?
 Central banks have become smarter.
 Also, the forex markets are now more sophisticated.
-It means that they are less likely to be manipulated.
-As a result, dramatic losses based on currency fluctuations alone (like we saw in Asia in 1998) are less likely to happen.
+That means they are less likely to be manipulated.
+As a result, dramatic losses based on currency fluctuations alone, like we saw in Asia in 1998, are less likely to happen.

 Traders still speculate in the forex market though.
-In May 2015, four banks (Citigroup, JPMorgan Chase, Barclays and Royal Bank of Scotland) admitted to rigging foreign exchange rates.
-They join UBS, Bank of America and HSBC, who have already admitted to price fixing and colluding with each other to manipulate foreign exchange rates.
+In May 2015, four banks (Citigroup, JPMorgan Chase, Barclays, and Royal Bank of Scotland) admitted to rigging foreign exchange rates.
+They join UBS, Bank of America, and HSBC, who have already admitted to price fixing and colluding with each other to manipulate foreign exchange rates.
 The investigation is related to the Libor investigation.
-(Source: "Banks Near Settlement in FX Probe," Wall Street Journal, May 7, 2015)

 Even without outright price fixing, traders can create asset bubbles in foreign exchange rates.
-It may have happened with the U.S. dollar in 2014 and also in the last quarter of 2008.
+It may have happened with the U.S. dollar in 2014 and in the last quarter of 2008.
 A strong dollar makes U.S. exports less competitive.
 It slows GDP growth.
-If traders bid the dollar down, then oil-producing countries will raise the price of oil as oil is sold in dollars.
-The impact of expanding forex trading needs to be better regulated in order to avoid potential bubbles and busts.
+If traders bid the dollar down, then oil-producing countries will raise the price of oil, because oil is sold in dollars.
+The expansion of forex trading needs to be better regulated in order to avoid potential bubbles and busts.